From dream to dialogue: 25 years of the MLK Jr. Commemorative Address

 Melissa Harris-Perry (2013)

 Harris-Perry is a political analyst, scholar, and professor of political science at Wake Forest University.
-At the time of her speech, she also hosted her own current affairs program on MSNBC.
+At the time of her speech, she also hosted her own current affairs program on MSNBC (now MS NOW).

 Alvin F. Poussaint (2011)

-A Harvard University professor of psychiatry and a noted author, Poussaint has focused his work on the mental health of African Americans.
-He served as a script consultant to both The Cosby Show and A Different World, working to ensure the sitcoms portrayed a positive image of African Americans and avoided stereotypes.
+A Harvard University professor of psychiatry and a noted author, Poussaint focused his work on the mental health of Black people.
+He served as a script consultant to both The Cosby Show and A Different World.
+Poussaint died in 2025 at age 90.

 Joseph Lowery (2010)